locationtech/geomesa/geomesa-tools/README.md

-        ingest       Ingest a file of various formats into GeoMesa ingestraster Ingest a raster file or raster files in a directory into GeoMesa list         List GeoMesa features for a given catalog tableconf    Perform table configuration operations
+        ingest       Ingest a file of various formats into GeoMesa ingestraster Ingest a raster file or raster files in a directory into GeoMesa list         List GeoMesa features for a given catalog querystats   Export queries and statistics about the last X number of queries to a CSV file. tableconf    Perform table configuration operations

 This usage text lists the available commands.
 To see help for an individual command run `geomesa help <command-name>` which for example